rayfrankenstein/AITOW/README.md

 And no, I'm not going to capitalize the word "agile", either.
 Or waste any more time with anyone who does."--lisasays, [Estimation isn't for everyone](https://news.ycombinator.com/item?id=36338941)

---
+---
 "I still don't understand how we went from the Manifesto's "individuals and interactions over processes and tools" to...
 Jira."--rvense, [Estimation isn't for everyone](https://news.ycombinator.com/item?id=36338941)

---
+---
 "At most companies, 'doing agile' is not for the benefit of the development process or developers, but for upper management."--JohnFen, [Estimation isn't for everyone](https://news.ycombinator.com/item?id=36338941)

---
+---
 "If agile is used as a foil -- to project an aura of managerial competence, and keep everyone distracted while no one talks about the real problems that need to be solved -- then it also deserves blame."--lisasays, [Estimation isn't for everyone](https://news.ycombinator.com/item?id=36338941)

---
+---
 "I’ve worked as a software developer for a decade and a half now.
 In that time I’ve had a run at management, I’ve been an “Enterprise Architect” and I’ve had the honour to be selected to work as an external examiner for CS students for the past 6 or 7 years.
 I’ve spent most of my time in non-tech enterprise organisations, and recently working with non-tech start-ups that are transitioning into enterprise organisations.
 In my years in the public sector I had the fortune to both make an impact on our national strategies and work along some of the best talent in the Danish Software Industry, both from major software houses and tiny ones.

 I’ve never seen anyone make good use of estimation.
 Or indeed any of the agile tools.

 This is not to say that I haven’t seen organisations make successful Agile, CI/CD, code-as-infrastructure or any of those things operations.
 It’s to say that it always come with a hefty price of needing a bunch of people to do what is essentially pseudo-work, to enable the processes.
 In my very anecdotal experience buying and building software with over 200 different companies, and more than 200 different ways of doing project management, I’ve never really seen how any PM techniques have had much of a repeatable impact on quality or deadlines.

 I sometimes have to work very hard not to snicker when a teacher and a student get into the project management parts or their examinations.
-Partly because almost nobody does it by the books, but also because it almost never works the way the academics who came up with these process models for “how to work” intended.
+Partly because almost nobody does it by the books, but also because it almost never works the way the academics who came up with these process models for 'how to work' intended.
 Sometimes it’s due to incompetence.
 I can think of very few Scrum Masters or Process Developers or any of those fancy titles, who actually ought to be doing that.
 Mostly it’s the developers who no longer want to code, for whatever reason, who end up in those situations and as they get further and further away from what produces actual value, they seem to double down ever harder on what ever theory caught their fancy.
 But for the most part it’s because organisations don’t really want to follow the rules they set up for themselves as soon as the rules get in the way.
 Yet here we are, grilling students on methodologies that won’t work.

 I know why we do it.
 It’s because nobody really cares enough about digitalisation to get involved with managing it.
-Which means we’re left with managing it ourselves and since every CS student gets “agile good, waterfall bad” into them, and the fact that there is a huge industry that will sell you agile training and models and processes and so on, it’s where almost everyone eventually ends up turning.
+Which means we’re left with managing it ourselves and since every CS student gets 'agile good, waterfall bad' into them, and the fact that there is a huge industry that will sell you agile training and models and processes and so on, it’s where almost everyone eventually ends up turning.
 Because why wouldn’t they?
 Then we all pretend that anyone will sign your 'we don’t know what features we can finish' contract.
 Or that everyone basically expects your estimates and deadlines to fail.

 Now now, I know some of you may work in a big American tech company, where these methodologies might actually work out.
 Because you actually have more than 3 people working on the same thing, and may even have reasonable ways to estimate time because none of those 3+ people will get pulled away at a moments notice to “fix this issue, no. But that’s not the story of software development in general.
 So on a large generalising scale, things like estimations is basically a lie that we pretend isn’t a lie because business people that don’t care about digitalisation need a deadline for their finance people, so they’ll pretend they believe you’ll keep your estimate, while they secretly have the finance people set off 20-40% extra budgeting for when the estimation eventually fail.
 Then once those 20-40% are used and they need another 30-50%, things start to get fun."--devjab, [Estimation isn't for everyone](https://news.ycombinator.com/item?id=36338941)

+---
 "So Agile is this wonderful thing that should make everyone happy.
 Only it isn't because it fails to understand the basics of how things work in real life and it turns the life of programmers into hell.
 They cannot do anything semnificative or rewarding anymore because the tasks are too small to mean anything.
 And if they want to go to an interview when the hr person asks: so what exactly did you do he has nothing to say because he did many pieces from here and there but nothing from beginning to the end.
 But of course it is a joy for managers because they feel they are being productive even though most of the code is crap and gets re-written a dozen times to make it sorta work but the adage that by then no one really know what the code tried to do.
 Yeah that's amazing!"--Panait Ciprian, [The Subversion of Agile: "Agile is a Cancer"](https://www.linkedin.com/pulse/subversion-agile-cancer-zach-bonaker/#:~:text=Agile%20is%20a%20cancer%20that,convention%20one%20morning%20in%20Finland.)

---
+---
 "I'm not an expert in agile approaches either, but after working with agile and scrum methods the last few years one thing has become clear.
 'Agile' has been overtaken by people who don't do any coding and do not actually write software."--Kaushik Mukerjee, [The Subversion of Agile: "Agile is a Cancer"](https://www.linkedin.com/pulse/subversion-agile-cancer-zach-bonaker/#:~:text=Agile%20is%20a%20cancer%20that,convention%20one%20morning%20in%20Finland.)

---
+---
 "I've seen just about everything you describe.
 I've also seen it even worse, or in some cases being the exact opposite problem

 - A backlog so giant it's meaningless.